MHaringa/insurancerating/docs/articles/model-validation.md

 ## Step 4 — Dispersion checks

-For Poisson models, it is standard practice to check whether the variance assumption is broadly appropriate.
+For Poisson models, it is common practice to check whether the variance assumption is broadly appropriate.

 ``` r

 check_overdispersion(mod1)
 #> Dispersion ratio =    1.220